jennyrae818/reactPortfolio/README.md

 I wanted to make a page that is easy for the user to navigate and where they can quickly get to know me a little better.
 <br>
 <br>
-You can read a bit more about me, navigate through my recent project links, visit my professional LinkedIn profile, read my brief resume, or contact me directly.
+You can read more about me, navigate through my recent project links, visit my professional LinkedIn profile, read my brief resume, or contact me directly.
 <br>
 <br>
 This is a new addition to my portfolio using React for the first time since the start of my University of Washington Full Stack Web Development class in December 2021.